rtomayko/rpg/README.md

   * Like gem, rpg uses rubygems.org as its package repository and gem files as its package format.
-Installing from other sources is not yet supported, but is likely to be added in the future.
+Installing from other sources is not yet supported, but is likely to be added in the near future.

   * Like gem, rpg supports dependency resolution using the information included in a gem's specification metadata.